Twisted homological stability for configuration spaces: Examples of twisted coefficient systems

-for $n>\ell$, so that $\lambda[n] \vdash n$.
-We note that this notation has a slightly different meaning compared with its appearance in Remarks \ref{rRelatedResults} and \ref{rRepresentationStability}, which involve \emph{unordered} partitions (corresponding to Young diagrams), rather than (as in this section) \emph{ordered} partitions. \end{notation} \begin{eg} Let $\Se$ be the category of finite sets and partially-defined functions.
+\begin{eg} Let $\Se$ be the category of finite sets and partially-defined functions.
 Note that this is equivalent\footnote{Although not isomorphic, for essentially set-theoretic reasons.} to the category $\Setp$ of finite pointed sets.
 There is a free functor $\bZ (-)\colon \Se \to \mathsf{Ab}$ taking $S$ to $\bZ S$ and taking a partially-defined function $j\colon S \dashrightarrow R$ to the homomorphism

 where $j(s)$ means $0\in\bZ R$ if $j$ is undefined on $s$.
 So any functor $\Sigma \to \Se$ gives a twisted coefficient system for $\Sigma$ by composing with $\bZ (-)$.

 We now define a functor $P_\lambda \colon \Sigma \to \Se$ associated to any $\lambda \vdash \ell$.
 On objects, it is defined by